bdesanctis/bamdam/README.md

 An important metric for ancient environmental DNA authentication is evenness of coverage, but it is not really possible to compute evenness of coverage without resorting to a single reference genome.
 Instead, bamdam compute estimates the **k-mer duplicity** per taxonomic node using the fast HyperLogLog cardinality estimation algorithm, the same algorithm used to speed up [KrakenUniq](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1568-0).
 K-mer duplicity refers to the average number of times a k-mer (or its reverse complement) has been seen, and has been shown to be a reliable proxy for evenness of coverage for large values of k.
 Bamdam uses a value of k=29 by default and an error threshold of 1%.
 Unless coverage is high, k-mer duplicity should always be close to 1.

-Sometimes many low complexity reads will map to the same reference or taxa.
-It can be unclear whether these taxa are real or not, but they at least warrant further investigation.
+Sometimes many low complexity reads will map to the same taxa, which can warrant further investigation.
 Bamdam measures the average read complexity per taxonomic node via a per-read k-mer [Gini index](https://en.wikipedia.org/wiki/Gini_coefficient), which is a dispersion metric.
 Consider for example the low complexity read "ACCTAACCTACCTACCTACCTACCTACCTCCTACCTACCTA", which contains the 5-mer ACCTA a total of 6 times, and so yields a high Gini index of 0.46 using the default k=5.
-A Gini index of 0 indicates complete dispersion.
+On the other hand, a Gini index of 0 indicates complete dispersion.
 We recommend further investigation of any taxonomic node of interest with a per-read k-mer Gini index that is substantially larger than the others in your data, especially across samples, with 0.3 as a rough suggested cutoff.

 Full explanation of the output stats file columns: